Blue-capped ifrit: Toxicity

-The blue-capped ifrit is one of the few birds that accumulate batrachotoxin (BTX) in their feathers and skin.This potent neurotoxin is thought to be deadlier than cyanide and cause sneezing, irritation, and allergic reactions in humans who handled the bird.
+The blue-capped ifrit is one of the few birds that accumulate batrachotoxin (BTX) in their feathers and skin.
+This potent neurotoxin is thought to be deadlier than cyanide and causes sneezing, irritation, and allergic reactions in humans who handle the bird.

 Source of the toxin

 Batrachotoxin is thought to enter the Ifrit's body through its diet, most likely from Chroesine beetles from the Melyridae family.
 Some researchers believe these beetles may gain the toxin from soil mites or certain plants.
 The chemical provides the bird with strong protection against predators and parasites.
 Levels of BTX can vary between species and individuals, but the blue-capped ifrit and the hooded pitohui (Pitohui dichrous) showed the highest concentrations.
 In 2023, scientists discovered two additional toxic bird species from Papua New Guinea, highlighting how little is still known about toxic avians.

 Mechanism, effects, and adaptations

 Batrachotoxin (BTX) works by holding the sodium ion channels in muscle and nerve cells open, which can cause muscle paralysis and potentially death.
-The blue-capped ifrit, however, is resistant to its own toxin because of a mutation in the SCN4A gene which codes for the NAV1.4 sodium channel that helps muscles work.
-This mutation changes the channel's shape so the BTX can't bind properly, explained by target-site insensitivity.
+The blue-capped ifrit, however, is resistant to its own toxin because of a mutation in the SCN4A gene, which encodes the NAV1.4 sodium channel.
+This channel is essential to muscle contraction.
+This mutation changes the channel's shape so the BTX cannot bind properly, explained by target-site insensitivity.
 Similar mutations are found in poison dart frogs, providing an example of convergent evolution.

 Some studies suggest that the sodium channels remain partly sensitive, so scientists believe that the bird may also produce a protein that "soaks up the poison" safely.
-Additionally, because the blue-capped ifrit have to move BTX from its stomach to its feather and skin, researchers believe there is a transporter protein that distributes it.
+Additionally, because the blue-capped ifrit must move BTX from its stomach to its feathers and skin, researchers believe there is a transporter protein that distributes it.